Visitors and Newcomers

 New to Wantage Downs?

 If you're new to the area, or our churches, we hope that the churches in our benefice can be places of worship and community to continue your journey in Christ.
-Each of our churches has its own personality and we encourage attending services across the benefice to find out which is a good fit for you.
+Each of our churches has its own personality and you are welcome to attend services across the benefice to find out which is a good fit for you:

-You can find out about our upcoming services here.
-We also have tea and coffee after our 11am services at East Hendred and Ardington, which can be a great way to meet others.
+We have tea and coffee after our services at East Hendred and Ardington, which can be a great way to meet others.

 Visitors